Mazahir Uloom Jadeed

-Mazahir Uloom Jadeed is an Islamic seminary in Saharanpur, India, which split from the Mazahir Uloom as an independent and separate seminary in 1983.
+Mazahir Uloom Jadeed is an Islamic seminary in Saharanpur, India, which split from the Mazahir Uloom as an independent and separate seminary in 1988.
 It publishes a monthly journal entitled Mazāhir-e-Uloom.
 As of March 2022, Muhammad Aaqil Saharanpuri is the rector and senior professor of hadith at the seminary.

 History

-The seminary appointed Abdul Azīz as its first rector who served the position from 1986 to 1991.
+The seminary split from Mazahir Uloom, and appointed Abdul Azīz as its first rector who served the position from 1986 to 1991.
 Salman Mazahiri served on the administration from 1996 to 20 July 2020.
+It was registered under the Societies Registration Act, 1860 in 1988 (1408 AH).

-It adopted the position of "Ameen-e-Aam" (General Secretary) in 1988 appointing Muhammad Talha Kandhlawi as the first General Secretary who served the position until 1993.
+Following its registration as a society, Mazahir Uloom Jadeed also instituted the position of "Ameen-e-Aam" (General Secretary).
+Talha Kandhlawi held the position from 13 May 1988 until he was succeeded by Shahid Saharanpuri on 13 May 1993.